kasuken/AzureFileUploader/README.md

 An implementation with React and an Azure Function to upload (and encrypt) files to an Azure Blob Storage.

-To publish the solution I have implemented a GitHub Action (triggered on main branch) that publish the frontend and the backend to an Azure Static Web App.
+To deploy the solution I have implemented a GitHub Action (triggered on main branch) that publish the frontend and the backend to an Azure Static Web App.

 ## Tech Stack